-The U.S. Food and Drug Administration put Zantac users on alert in the latter part of 2019.
+The U.S. Food and Drug Administration alerted Zantac users in the latter part of 2019.
 The popular gastric reflux drug might be contaminated with a cancer-causing substance known as NDMA.
-The FDA followed its initial announcement with a voluntary Zantac recall and an alert to health care professionals.
+The FDA followed its announcement with a voluntary Zantac recall and an alert to healthcare professionals.

 The FDA’s announcement precipitated two class-action lawsuits and several individual personal cases against Sandoz, Inc., the pharmaceutical company that produces it.
-The dangerous drug attorneys at Rutter Mills are now representing clients who are seeking to file a Zantac lawsuit to recover damages they incurred as a result of using the possibly contaminated drug.
+The dangerous drug attorneys at Rutter Mills are now representing clients seeking to file a Zantac lawsuit to recover damages they incurred from using the possibly contaminated drug.

 The History and Status of the Zantac Recall

 Ten days after the FDA published its alert, Sandoz issued a voluntary recall of certain manufacturing lots of ranitidine capsules.
 These lots listed in the recall could potentially expose users to dangerous levels of NDMA.

 Patients concerned about a Zantac recall or a broader ranitidine recall have been instructed to consult with their physicians to determine if the specific drug products they received were included in Sandoz’s initial announcement.

 After its initial announcement, the FDA conducted tests on other ranitidine products, which led to additional voluntary recall announcements from Sanofi and Dr. Reddy’s Laboratories Ltd.

 Those companies produce over-the-counter versions of ranitidine drugs distributed by large retailers, including Walgreens, Walmart, CVS, Target, and Kroger.
 Aurobindo Pharma USA, Amneal Pharmaceuticals LLC, American Health Packaging– and Glenmark Pharmaceuticals, Inc. later joined the list of manufacturers participating in the voluntary recall.